Government ready to 'step in' over Rafiq

 Philp, standing in for Culture Secretary Nadine Dorries, was responding to an Urgent Question on the issue in the House of Commons on Tuesday.

+He called on the rest of the Yorkshire board to resign after chairman Roger Hutton and two members stepped down last week, saying: "If there is anybody left from that regime, they should resign as well."

-He said any investigation must be public in order to allow the country and Parliament to "fully scrutinise them" and to "restore the public's belief" in the sport.
+Philp also said any investigation must be public in order to allow the country and Parliament to "fully scrutinise them" and to "restore the public's belief" in the sport.

 "The conduct of Yorkshire Cricket Club in this matter, by trying to brush it under the carpet and ignore it, is completely unacceptable," he said.